Flag of the Brussels-Capital Region

 The flag of the Brussels-Capital Region of Belgium consists of a stylized yellow, grey and white iris on a blue background.
 This is the flag of the whole Brussels Region, and the City of Brussels municipality has a different flag.

-The first flag was adopted by the Capital Region in 1991.
-A new flag based on the city's current logo became official in early 2015.
+A first flag with a gold Iris was adopted by the Capital Region in 1991.
+In early 2015 a new logo flag became official based on the city's logo that already had been in use in other places.